Navigating Campus Construction: College O&M

 Related links

 Recently, my college started sending out construction alerts for people who request them.
-They provide information about expected closures and alternative routes for students to take, and ensure that there is always a stair-free route available.
+They provide information about expected closures and alternative routes for students to take and ensure that there is always a stair-free route available.
 I found out about this from one of my college’s assistive technology specialists, though many colleges offer a similar service for students.
-If no such service is available, I highly recommend contacting the campus facilities management or construction offices and requesting this information be sent out.
+If no such service is available, another option is to check out campus construction websites that can provide information about planned and unplanned closures, as well as construction timelines.
+This is also helpful to keep in mind when selecting dorms or on-campus housing.

 Related links